PD Tracker

 Tap the mic and talk.
 PD affects fine motor control, so typing shouldn't be required.
 Complete a check-in in under two minutes.

-AI-generated clinical reports
+AI-powered clinical reports

 Video evidence recording